Judges Guild

 Judges Guild is a game publisher that has been active since 1976.
-The company created and sold many role-playing game supplements, periodicals and related materials, but became best known during the late 1970s and early 1980s as one of the leading publishers of Dungeons & Dragons related materials.
+The company created and sold many role-playing game supplements, periodicals and related materials.
+During the late 1970s and early 1980s the company was one of the leading publishers of Dungeons & Dragons related materials.
 Its flagship product, City State of the Invincible Overlord, was the first published RPG supplement to feature a fully developed city environment.
 The supplement was followed closely by numerous ancillary cities, maps, and other materials published by Judges Guild.

 History

 Judges Guild was founded on July 4, 1976, utilizing concepts developed by co-founder Bob Bledsaw, in his home Dungeons & Dragons (D&D) campaign.
 Bledsaw, along with partner Bill Owen, travelled to Lake Geneva, Wisconsin to visit the headquarters of Tactical Studies Rules (TSR), publishers of Dungeons & Dragons, on July 17, 1976.
 Bledsaw and Owen had hoped to convince TSR to publish some of the materials they used in their D&D campaigns, as well as Owen's rules for a game set during the American Civil War.
 While at TSR, they met with D&D co-creator Dave Arneson, who gave Bledsaw and Owen verbal approval to produce some supplemental game materials (known as "play aids") for both Dungeons & Dragons and Advanced Dungeons & Dragons (AD&D).
 At that time, TSR's only published play aids for D&D were the Dungeon Geomorphs, and the general feeling at TSR was that no one would be interested in supplemental materials.
 All materials were subject to review in order to maintain continuity within the game systems.

 Owen subsequently left the partnership, and Judges Guild was incorporated in 1978.
 The company rapidly gained popularity amongst D&D fans for their prolific product line and then-unprecedented detail, at a time when such sources were rare.
 At its peak in the early 1980s, the firm employed 42 people and had over 250 products in print.

 Even by that point, however, the company's fortunes were declining.
 Its production values were stagnant as the roleplaying games industry moved to professional typesetting, full color art, and slick and hardcovered material, elements Judges Guild was slow to adopt.
 Further, the Judges Guild fantasy RPG products—their biggest sellers—remained in their 1970s dungeoneering paradigm, replete with puns, dungeon gauntlets, and isolated cities in howling wildernesses, even as newer companies published more integrated products favoring the growing realism movement.
 Its license to publish Advanced Dungeons & Dragons materials lapsed in 1982.
 Judges Guild published City-State of Tarantis in 1983 to little notice, and the firm was on hiatus by 1985.

 Subsequently, Gamescience published reprints of some of the Judges Guild adventures, while Mayfair Games obtained a publishing contract to produce a Mayfair City-State of the Invincible Overlord, which they repackaged in 1987 with many ill-received changes.